Transition Series 2023

 Transition Series is our annual 2-day, interactive experience designed to educate and empower families and individuals with disabilities as they transition from school-provided services to community-based services for adults.

-Topics for Transitioning Youth & Young Adults (ages 14-25) Include:
+Discussions & Hands-On Activities for Transitioning Youth & Young Adults (ages 14-26) Include:

 8:30am – 3:00pm

-A light breakfast and lunch will be provided.
+Light breakfast items and lunch will be provided.

 For More Information, Contact: